Find Healthcare Schools

 What Kind of Nuclear Medicine Physician Job Opportunities Are There?

 There were about 372,400 jobs for Nuclear Medicine Physician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Nuclear Medicine Physician by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Nuclear Medicine Physician per year.

 undefined